-No one likes to ask, “Why is my cat peeing on my bed?”
-Noticing that your cat peed on your fresh-out-of-the-washing-machine sheets is of the most irritating things they can do.
-There are a lot of different reasons besides your cat just being a jerk that explain why they would do such a thing.
+No one likes to ask, “Why is my cat peeing on my bed?” but here we are.
+It can be so frustrating!
+Noticing that your cat peed on your fresh-out-of-the-washing-machine sheets is one of the most irritating things that can happen.
+There are a lot of different reasons besides your cat just being a jerk that explain why she would do such a thing.
 Understanding the “why” will help you figure out what is really going on inside of your furry feline’s head, so you can then determine how to stop this unwanted behavior.

 While many believe the primary reason cats pee on the bed is because they’re just being sassy, this is usually not the case.
 Read on to learn why your cat has picked up this undesirable habit and what you can do to put an end to it.

-Whether it’s related to medical issues, it’s a serious problem that you should stop your cat from doing.
-First, you have to determine the cause of the behavior.
+Whether it’s related to medical issues, going potty on the bed is a serious problem that you should stop your cat from doing.
+But first, you have to determine the cause of the behavior.
 Some of the most common reasons cats pee on the bed include:

 - An underlying medical condition.
-A urinary tract infection, diabetes, and kidney disease are the top three reasons your cat may have difficulty controlling its bladder.
-This may be the case in cats that not only urinate on your bed but also in other places besides their litter box.
-It’s important to bring your cat to the vet immediately if you notice this behavior.
+A urinary tract infection, diabetes, and kidney disease are the top three reasons your cat may have difficulty controlling their bladder.
+This may be the case in cats that urinate on your bed and in other places besides their litter box.
+If you notice this out-of-the-ordinary behavior, it’s essential to bring your cat to the vet immediately.

 - Stress and anxiety.
 When cats become overwhelmed and stressed, they sometimes use urination as a coping mechanism.
-Your cat may be stressed or anxious about various factors that will cause them to pee outside of the litter box.
+If there have been any recent changes in your home, your cat may be stressed or anxious about various factors that will cause them to pee outside the litter box.

 - Attachment issues.
-Since your natural scent fills your bed, your cat probably finds it very comforting when you’re away.
-If you have a kitty that doesn’t like to be apart, they may urinate on your bed to combine their scent with your scent for comfort.
+Since your natural scent fills your bed, your cat probably finds the cozy spot very comforting when you’re away.
+If you have a kitty that doesn’t like to be apart, though, they may urinate on your bed to combine her scent with your scent, for comfort.